Valentino30/YouTube_Player_App/README.md

 ## Getting Started

-- Add the provided `.env` file to the root project
+- Add the provided `.env` file to the root folder
 - Run the command `yarn` to install all dependencies
 - Run the command `yarn dev` to launch the web app in development mode